The Dynamic

 System™

-A four-stage integrated approach to injury recovery and long-term physical resilience — combining physiotherapy, chiropractic and exercise physiology into one coordinated plan.
+A five-stage integrated approach to injury recovery and long-term physical resilience — combining physiotherapy, chiropractic and exercise physiology into one coordinated plan.

 Why most recovery